igneous-labs/S/docs/overview.md

   - determine how much SOL value should be exchanged for a given amount of LST and its SOL value + any other parameters it might require.
 This could include pool fee information, pool's target LST allocations, etc.
   - determine how much SOL value should be redeemed for a given amount of LP tokens given the desired output LST + any other parameters it might require.
   - determine how much SOL value should be minted in new LP tokens for a given amount of input LST and its SOL value, + any other parameters it might require.

+These instructions are guarded by a controller program PDA signer check to ensure that they're only ever invoked via CPI from the controller program.

 ## General Guidelines